lilisha100/docs-as-code-demo/README.md

 # A docs as code demo repo

 This is a docs as code demo repo.
-The following are set up to test, build, and publish the docs:
+The repo is set up with the following to preview, test, and build the docs:

-* GitHub action to build and publish the docs to the GitHub page
+* GitHub Action to build and publish the docs to the GitHub page
-* Vale to test the docs against your writing style guide
+* Vale to test the docs against the writing style guide
 * Docfx to build the doc
-* HTMLProofer to validate your HTML output
+* htmltest to validate the HTML output
+* Gitpod to edit and preview the doc